oemof/tespy/docs/first_steps.rst

                        Tamb=10)

-After creating the components the next step is to connect them in order to form your network.
+After creating the components the next step is to connect them in order to form your topological network.

 Establish connections
 ---------------------

-Connections are used to link two components (outlet of component 1 to inlet of component 2, source to target).
-If two components are connected to each other the fluid properties at the source will be equal to the properties at the target.
+Connections are used to link two components (outlet of component 1 to inlet of component 2: source to target).
+If two components are connected with each other the fluid properties at the source will be equal to the properties at the target.
 It is possible to set the properties on each connection in a similar way as parameters are set for components.
 The basic specification options are: